 Is your dog limping?
-Like humans, dogs can become injured or develop illnesses that cause limping.
+Like humans, dogs can get injuries or develop illnesses that lead to limping.
 Lameness or limping means the dog is walking abnormally on one or more limbs.
+This may be due to pain, loss of function, or both.
 In some cases, the dog can put weight on all limbs but a limp or abnormal gait is observed.
 This limp may be obvious or subtle.
 Sometimes, the dog will hold up the affected limb and will not weight on it at all.
 The dog may even drag the affected limb around.
 Limping and lameness may be intermittent or constant depending on the situation.

 Limping in dogs is common but not normal.
 Lameness of any kind is a sign there is an illness or injury.
 If your dog is limping, it's important to take action.
 How fast to act depends on the severity of the lameness.